In-House vs. Agency: How Businesses Can Make Efficiency Savings on Their Digital Marketing

 Marketing is an industry that’s constantly evolving, and staying nimble and adaptable is key to consistently providing high-quality content.
 While an in-house marketing team may develop an in-depth knowledge of your brand and industry, it can be easy for them to become stuck in that niche.

 Once again the power of the team comes into play; an agency will have a wide range of people working on your branding — all with different ideas to contribute in making you stand out.
 Chris explains why, when it comes to in house vs agency, an agency has the upper-hand in staying at the forefront:

 “When someone’s in-house for too long, they’re no longer at the cutting edge.
 They no longer see what other brands are doing.
 I’m not saying that you need to copy other brands, but you can see the pitfalls.
 You can see the patterns.
 You can see the trends and how things are evolving.
 That’s something that you lose sight of once you’re in your own little bubble and you’re just focused on what you’re doing.”

-One of the strengths of hiring in-house is that you get to pick and choose exactly who you want for the role.
+When it comes to deciding between in house vs agecy, one of the strengths of hiring in-house is that you get to pick and choose exactly who you want for the role.
 But, if you take the time to find an agency who align with your values and business style, then you often get the right team for the price of the right person.
 Chris explains how agencies like Social INK manage to keep their prices low: